triton-inference-server/server/docs/architecture.md

   the sequence scheduler sees them both available in their respective batch slots.
-The scheduler immediately schedules the model instance to perform a batch-size 2 inference and uses START and READY to show that both slots have an inference request avaiable but that only slot1 is the start of a new sequence.
+The scheduler immediately schedules the model instance to perform a batch-size 2 inference and uses START and READY to show that both slots have an inference request available but that only slot1 is the start of a new sequence.

 * The processing continues in a similar manner for the other inference